PavelMKh/market-data-app/README.md

 ## ⭐ Features
 - Stock prices history from MOEX ISS (https://www.moex.com/a2193)
 - Historic candles from AlphaVantage (https://www.alphavantage.co/)
-- saving data to a local repository (PostgreSQL)
+- Saving data to a local repository (PostgreSQL)
-- uploading data for all tickers in your database from the last date to the current one (from MOEX only)
+- Uploading data for all tickers in your database from the last date to the current one (from MOEX only)
-- export candles history in CSV format
+- Export candles history in CSV format
+- Working with the application using browser

 ## 💻 Usage
 ### 1. Historic candles from MOEX ISS